Cosmological constraints on exotic injection of electromagnetic energy: CMB power spectra constraints

 The transfer functions have been computed in Refs.~\cite{Slatyer09,Slatyer12} and updated recently in Refs.~\cite{Slatyer15-1,Slatyer15-2}.
-The main update of former references over the latter is to take into account low energy photons (below 10.2 eV and therefore unable to interact) produced {\em during} the cooling of the high energy particles.
-Technically, Refs.~\cite{Slatyer15-1,Slatyer15-2} give the transfer functions {\em per channel} for a given ionisation history (\texttt{Recfast}-like, without reionization).
+The main update of latter references over the former is to take into account low energy photons (below 10.2 eV and therefore unable to interact) produced {\em during} the cooling of the high energy particles.
+Technically, Refs.~\cite{Slatyer15-1,Slatyer15-2} give the transfer functions {\em per channel} for a given ionization history (\texttt{Recfast}-like, without reionization).
 We cannot make use of the transfer function per channel directly since a large part of the parameter space we are dealing with consists in modification of the reionization history, for which $x_e\simeq 0.1-1$.
-However, we can use what the authors of the above mentioned references call {\it simplified scheme with 3 keV prescription}, i.e. we rely on the factorization introduced in eq.~(\ref{eq:factorization}) and that gives very good result for energy injected above $\sim$ 10 MeV.
-Our treatment corresponds thus to state-of-the art methods of recent literature, although for specific applications {\it ad hoc} calculations might still be needed.\\ In Fig.~\ref{Fig:f_z_functions} we plot the functions $f(z)$ for decays into electrons and photons, for several DM masses (chosen to bracket the nergy deposition efficiency) and for three lifetimes ($10^{13}$ s, $10^{15}$ s, and $10^{20}$ s).
-We represent on the two curves for which the lifetime is shorter than the age of the universe, the simple decay law $\exp(-t(z)/\tau)$ to illustrate departure from it due to peculiar effects of the energy deposition.
+However, we can use what the authors of the above mentioned references call {\it simplified scheme with 3 keV prescription}, i.e. we rely on the factorization introduced in Eq.~(\ref{eq:factorization}) and that gives very good result for energy injected above $\sim$ 10 MeV.
+Our treatment corresponds thus to state-of-the art methods of recent literature, although for specific applications {\it ad hoc} calculations might still be needed.
+In the following, we will limit ourselves to the injection of $e^\pm$ and $\gamma$ with a monochromatic energy spectrum.
+This is not necessarily unphysical, since there are many models with a dominant e.m. two body final state.
+The $\gamma\, \nu$ mode is for instance relevant to unstable gravitinos with mass below the $W$ gauge boson one; it is also the only ``visible'' decay of a sterile neutrino lighter than 1 MeV.
+The $\gamma\,\gamma$ final state is the paradigmatic decay channel of the well-known axions/axionlike particles, but it also applies to other cases: One example is a light scalar linearly coupled to matter through the trace of the standard energy-momentum tensor, proposed e.g. as a dark matter candidate from $R^2$ gravity in~\cite{Cembranos:2008gj}.
+In the same model, if the scalar is heavier than 1 MeV, the $e^\pm$ mode we consider below is the phenomenologically dominant one.
+Our choice is however mostly dictated by simplicity, since in most decay models a continuous spectrum of e.m. particles is emitted: while our formalism can be applied to any final state with a generic $e^\pm$ and $\gamma$ energy distribution (see Eq.~(\ref{eq:f_z})), it would necessarily be more model-dependent and time-consuming to compute the actual bounds in those cases.
+Nonetheless, the results obtained in the following are indicative also of cases with a more complicated energy distribution for the final state particles: Since the energy deposition efficiency is typically a smooth function of the particle energy, the energy distributions of the daughter particles can be fairly approximated by replacing them with the deterministic average value, and just correcting for the average energy fractions in e.m. particles.
+This approximation can be suitably encoded in the parameter $\Xi$ previously introduced.
+For instance, consider the decay mode $X\to \nu e^+e^-$: if we denote with $x$ the average energy fraction carried away by the neutrino, often a fair proxy of the bound can be obtained from the constraint on the decay of a particle $Y$ into a monochromatic final state, $Y\to e^+e^-$, provided one adopts $m_Y=(1-x)m_X$, and downscales the parameter $\Xi$ by a factor $(1-x)$.
+In sec.~\ref{sec:neutrinos}, we will apply this approximate treatment to the specific case of a $\sim 130$ MeV sterile neutrinos whose dominant e.m. decay mode is $\nu_s\to \nu\, e^+e^-$.
+In Fig.~\ref{Fig:f_z_functions} we plot the functions $f(z)$ for decays into electrons and photons, for several injected (kinetic) energies (chosen to bracket the energy deposition efficiency) and for three lifetimes ($10^{13}$ s, $10^{15}$ s, and $10^{20}$ s).
+For comparison, in the two cases for which the lifetime is shorter than the age of the universe, we also plot the decay law $\exp(-t(z)/\tau)$ (green curve, with rapid drop at low $z$) to illustrate its difference with $f(z)$, due to peculiar effects of energy deposition.
 Obviously, unless the lifetime is very long, $f(z)$ drops dramatically with decreasing $z$ due to the exponential decay factor (top panels).
-Also for very long lifetimes, however, $f(z)$ can have a substantial evolution due to the significant changes in the efficiency of energy transfer for particles in a given energy range (bottom panel for the 100 GeV case).
+However, even for very long lifetimes such that $\exp(-t(z)/\tau)\sim 1$, $f(z)$ can have a substantial evolution caused by significant changes in the efficiency of energy transfer for particles in a given energy range (bottom panel for the 100 GeV case).